zpeng11/g2p-onnx/README.md

 [![image](https://img.shields.io/pypi/v/g2p-en.svg)](https://pypi.org/project/g2p-en/)
 [![image](https://img.shields.io/pypi/l/g2p-en.svg)](https://pypi.org/project/g2p-en/)

-# g2pE: A Simple Python Module for English Grapheme To Phoneme Conversion
+# g2pE: A Simple Python Module for English Grapheme To Phoneme Conversion ONNX Version

+This is a fork from https://github.com/Kyubyong/g2p/tree/master to convert the Numpy usage into ONNX and ONNXRuntime.
+With full support of ONNXRuntime inference arguments.

 * [v.2.0] We removed TensorFlow from the dependencies.
 After all, it changes its APIs quite often, and we don't expect you to have a GPU.
 Instead, NumPy is used for inference.